 Independent living communities often have:

 Most communities that offer independent living bring simplicity and freedom to seniors.
 They stay active and connected while still having access to any care they may need—even as those needs change.
-As a senior in independent living ages, they may have more personal and medical needs that require a shift to assisted living, which can provide them with the appropriate level of care while still preserving their independence.
+As an independent living resident ages, they may develop more medical and care needs that require a shift to assisted living, which can provide them with the appropriate level of care while still preserving their independence.

-Although independent and assisted living usually come with a slew of amenities and services, they’re often at an additional cost.
-Be sure you understand the costs associated with amenities and other aspects of senior living before you start your senior living community search.
+Although independent and assisted living usually provide plenty of amenities and services, they can come at an additional cost.
+Be sure you understand the costs associated with senior living before you start your senior living community search.

 Memory Care, Assisted Living, or Independent Living: Which Is Best for Your Loved One?